 I wander to the far corner of the room and pat the waist high padded bench and run my fingers over the leather.
 He likes to hurt women.
 The thought depresses me.

-She ought to just leave at this point.
+She seriously ought to just leave at this point.
 Ana’s clearly not a masochist.
 The idea of Christian using this stuff on her doesn’t turn her on, she finds it depressing that this is what gets him off.
 It’d be one thing if Ana felt conflicted here; I wouldn’t be bothered if she thought something like “wow, this is kinda freaky and I don’t know if I’d be into that, but it’s also kind of exciting.”
 She doesn’t seem to find it exciting at all.
 Even though there’s mutual attraction between these two, this reaction from Ana sure makes it seem to me like there’s a fundamental sexual incompatibility.
 I actively do not want them to have sex with each other now.

 Ana asks Christian what being a Dominant means.
 He explains that he wants her to willingly surrender herself to him.
 She asks why, and he replies, “To please me.”
 No clarification that the submissive is also supposed to enjoy the act of submitting to a dominant partner and that relationships like this don’t work otherwise.
 Ana’s response to being told Christian wants her to please him is “yes I would like to do that,” but that’s clearly just because she thinks he’s hot, not because she finds the idea of submitting to him hot.